 HKUST Programming Contest

-The HKUST Programming Contest 2011 Fall will be held on September 11th (Sun).
+The HKUST Programming Contest 2018 Fall will be held on September 22nd (Sat).
 It is opened to all HKUST students.
 Outstanding performers in the contest may be selected into HKUST Programming Team for outside contests.
 As a team member of the HKUST Programming Team, you will have opportunities to represent HKUST to participate in other world-wide programming contest.
-In recent years, our teams have been to South Korea, Vietnam, Malaysia, Philippines, Indonesia, USA and Canada for participating in regional and world-final programming contest organized by ACM.
+In recent years, our teams have been to China, South Korea, Japan, Thailand, Taiwan, Vietnam, Malaysia, Philippines, Indonesia, Poland, USA and Canada for participating in regional and world-final programming contest organized by ACM.

-This time, 2011 Fall contest would be used to absorb new team members and to prepare for the ACM/ICPC Asia Regional Contests in November 2011.
-You may be able to represent HKUST to join ACM/ICPC World Final 2012 in Warsaw, Poland through your hard work.
+This year, 2018 Fall contest would be used to absorb new team members and to prepare for the ACM/ICPC Asia Regional Contests from October to December 2018.
+You may be able to represent HKUST to join ACM/ICPC World Final 2019 through your hard work.

 Information: